benjamincharity/angular-keypad/README.md

 ## `bcKeypadConfigProvider`

-This module exposes `KeypadConfigProvider` which can be used to set project-wide defaults for the directive.
+This module exposes `bcKeypadConfigProvider` which can be used to set project-wide defaults for the directive.
 Setting options here will overwrite the directive's default options for all instances within a project.